aptos-labs/keyless-zk-proofs/README.md

 This repo contains:
 1. The `circom` implementation of the Aptos Keyless ZK relation from AIP-61 in `circuit/templates/`.
 2. An implementation of a ZK proving service in `prover-service/`.
-Its [README](./prover-service/README.md) contains instructions for building and running tests.
 3. A circom unit testing framework in `circuit/`.
 Its [README](./circuit/README.md) contains instructions for running the circuit unit tests.